The Herschel SPIRE Fourier Transform Spectrometer Spectral Feature Finder V. Rotational measurements of NGC 891: Observational Information

 \section{Observational Information}

 NGC~891 is a nearby ($D\sim9.5$ Mpc for $H_0 = 75$ km\,$s^{-1}$\,Mpc$^{-1}$) edge-on spiral galaxy (inclination angle $\gtrsim 89^\circ$) and is similar in structure to the Milky Way \citep{vanDerKuit1981}.
-CO observations of the galaxy have shown a 4\,kpc molecular ring and a high velocity disk surrounding the nucleus \citep{Garcia1992, Scoville1993, Sofue1996}. $[$\ion{H}{I}$]$ measurements of this galaxy are more extend ($R>10$\,kpc) and both CO and $[$\ion{H}{I}$]$ measurements show some asymmetries with the south end of the galaxy being more extended than the north end \citep{Sancisi1979, Sofue1996, Kijeong2011}.
+CO observations of the galaxy have shown a 4\,kpc molecular ring and a high velocity disk surrounding the nucleus \citep{Garcia1992, Scoville1993, Sofue1996}. $[$\ion{H}{I}$]$ measurements of this galaxy are more extend than CO measurements ($R>10$\,kpc) and both CO and $[$\ion{H}{I}$]$ measurements show some asymmetries with the south end of the galaxy being more extended than the north end \citep{Sancisi1979, Sofue1996, Kijeong2011}.
+H$\alpha$ measurements also find asymmetries in NGC~891 with emission being more intense in the south end of the galaxy in both its disk and halo; this suggests that star formation is more active there provided that the ionized gas is brought up into the halo by star formation processes \citep{Kamphuis2007}.